intel/sgx-autotools-templates/README.md

 the untrusted code will have incorrect definitions.
 These macros also collide with AC_CHECK_\* since they share the same cache variables.
-**Use the SGX_TSTDC_CHECK_\*_PREFIX macros if your autoconfig file is used to create both trusted and untrusted code.**
+**Use the SGX_TSTDC_CHECK_\*_PREFIX macros if your autoconfig file is used to create both trusted and untrusted code.**</blockquote>

 ### SGX_TSTDC_CHECK_\*_PREFIX

-These macros work like SGX_TSTDC_CHECK_\*, only they assign a prefix of "tstdc_" to cache variables, and "TSTD_C" to precoressor symbols.
+These macros work like SGX_TSTDC_CHECK_\*, only they assign a prefix of "tstdc_" to cache variables, and "TSTDC_" to preprocessor symbols.
 They allow you to search for the same symbol name in both trusted and untrusted libraries.
 For example,